MatthewBurstein/CV/README.md

 #### Self-study

 I have successfully taught myself a variety of complex skills, including Salesforce, Adobe InDesign and an array of sophisticated music production software.
 During a period of short staffing at St Mungo's, I was asked to create reports for senior management using SQL Server, which I had not used before.
-Under considerable time pressure I taught myself the skills necessary to retrieve the data according to the specification provided.
+Under considerable time pressure I taught myself the skills necessary to retrieve data from the database according to the specification provided.

 #### Dynamic innovation

 I joined the Recovery College early on.
-At that time, we were a team of two staff implementing a paradigm never before seen in the sector.
+At that time, we were a team of two implementing a paradigm never before seen in the sector.
 I created systems and processes for much of the service, from producing the prospectus, to collecting, recording and analysing data, to managing student wellbeing.
 This challenge was an amazing opportunity to learn about building something from scratch while maintaining a focus on the people we were supporting.
 During my time there, we developed the College from a fledgling service into one receiving international praise and attention as we hosted visitors from the Netherlands, the Czech Republic and Australia.

 #### Interpreting logical structures and understanding their implications